dillionmegida/thewebfor5/src/pages/p/css/what-is-css.md

 **Note that there is a range of values which can be set for any property.**

-## Using CSS in HTML
+## Using CSS With HTML
-CSS can be used in HTML in three ways:
+CSS can be used with HTML in three ways:
 * Inline Styling
 * Internal styling
 * External styling